christofsteel/warped/README.md

-# WARP - a Webbased frontend for ARgparser in Python
+# WARPED - a Webbased frontend for ARgparser in Python

-`warp` can be used to execute single Python file and Python modules.
+`warped` can be used to execute single Python file and Python modules.
 It captures calls to the `argparse` module of Python and renders a web GUI based on the options and arguments defined.
 It also displays the output of the program inside the web GUI and allows you to stop, pause and resume the program, as well as